21 Aug 2024

 4. Intervene

 In addition to being challenged, sometimes we need to challenge others.
-If you see behaviour that contributes to oppression, confront it.
+If you see behaviour that contributes to oppression and you feel safe to do so, confront it.
 While this might be challenging for us, it takes the burden of responsibility for responding to oppression away from the person experiencing the oppression.

 5. Educate yourself